 Havemeyer is important if you’re going to be taking chem during your time at CU.
 It also houses the most famous lecture hall on campus, which has been featured in movies like “Mona Lisa Smile,” “Ghostbusters,” and more.

 Mudd is SEAS territory, so all our engineering folks will spend a decent amount of time here during their four years at CU.
 Unfortunately, in our humble opinion, it’s in a three-way tie with Uris and Pupin for the ugliest building on campus.

 Barnard Hall is the first building you see when you walk through the Barnard gates.
 This building is especially important for first-years because it’s where most of the First-Year English and Writing classes are taught.
 Hewitt Dining Hall and Barnard’s gym can both be found in the basement; on the first floor is the LeFrak Center (the temporary library), and on the third floor is the dance department.

-And this doesn’t even graze the surface of everything that’s available on Barnard and Columbia’s campuses.
-There’s still so much more to talk about (like the buildings off campus, the gyms, Morningside Heights restaurants, etc.), but hopefully this gives a taste to those who live too far away to visit.
-However, make sure you continue to check our Required Reading page—we’ll keep updating the site with new content every day.
+Of course, this doesn’t even graze the surface of everything that’s available on Barnard and Columbia’s campuses.
+There’s still so much more to talk about (like the buildings off-campus, the gyms, Morningside Heights restaurants, etc.), but hopefully, this gives a taste to those who live too far away to visit.

 Have any other questions about Columbia or Barnard’s campus?
 Let us know on Facebook.

 Deputy Spectrum editor Jazilah Salam can be reached at email@example.com.
 Follow Columbia on Twitter @CUSpec.
 Veronica Grace Taleon was Spectrum’s editor.
 You can reach her at firstname.lastname@example.org.